PhD Title: Motivation and goal self-regulation

 Member of the Sport and Exercise Psychology research group.

-Research interests include: Goals and motivation in Sport, Psychological skills, Personality and individual differences, anxiety and coping.
+Research interests include: Coach behaviours, Goals and motivation in Sport, Psychological skills, Personality and individual differences, Anxiety and Coping.

 Laura is the co-founder and director of Psyched 4 Sport, a creative enterprise which aims to deliver quality sport psychology information to a broader audience.
 This involves producing an illustrated publication, with designs accompanying short written pieces from a wide range of contributors, as well running workshops about applying sport psychology techniques to a range of different groups.
 More information can be found on our website www.psyched4sport.com

 Ntoumanis, Healy, Sedikides, Duda, Stewart, Smith & Bond (in press).
 When the going gets tough: The “Why” of goal striving matters.
 Journal of Personality. doi: 10.1111/jopy.12047

 Ntoumanis, Healy, Sedikides, Smith, & Duda (in press).
 Self-regulatory responses to unattainable goals: The role of goal motives.
 Self and Identity.

 Healy, Ntoumanis, Veldhuijzen van Zanten & Paine (under review).
 The role of contextual and personal motivation for goal striving and well-being in sport.
 Journal of Sport and Exercise Psychology.